dinguschan-owo/NautilusOS/README.md

 ## 🧩 credits

-Developed by DingusChan and x8rr, with contributions from lanefiedler-731
+Developed by dinguschan, x8rr, and lanefiedler-731